 IMPORTANT: alongside this Guide, there is a Pupil Activity Book, with prepared tasks for your pupils to engage with.
-Look through this before you get started and you will see how useful these exciting, challenging and motivating maths activities are in reengaging pupils with the maths curriculum.
+Look through this before you get started and you will see how useful these exciting, challenging and motivating maths activities are and how they engage with and support the maths curriculum.